David Jacobs (table tennis)

-Dian David Michael Jacobs (born 21 June 1977), commonly referred to as David Jacobs, is an Indonesian athlete who competes in table tennis, currently Class 10 para table tennis.
+Dian David Mickael Jacobs (21 June 1977 – 28 April 2023) was an Indonesian athlete who competed in table tennis, primarily Class 10 para table tennis.
 Born in Ujung Pandang, he took up table tennis at the age of ten and rose quickly through national tournaments.
-He was training to play internationally by 2000, and in 2001 he won his first gold medal, at the SEATTA Games in Singapore.
-Since 2010 he has competed in para table tennis, having spent most of his career competing against athletes with full functionality.
-He competed in the 2012 Summer Paralympics in London, winning a bronze medal.
+He was training to play internationally by 2000, and in 2001 he won his first gold medal, at the SEATTA Championships in Singapore.
+After 2010 he competed in para table tennis, having spent most of his career competing against athletes with full functionality.
+Having lost control in his right hand, he decided to compete in the 2012 Summer Paralympics in London, winning a bronze medal.

 Early life

 Jacobs was born in Ujung Pandang (now Makassar) on 21 June 1977.
-He is of Ambonese descent.
+He was of Ambonese descent.
 He began playing table tennis at age ten, with the support of his parents Jan and Nell, as well as his brothers Rano, Piere, and Joe; as of 2012 his three brothers also play table tennis.
-In 1989 his parents registered him with the PTP Club in Semarang; in his two years with the club he became a national champion at the elementary-school level.
+In 1989 his parents registered him with the PTP Club in Semarang; in his two years with the club, he became a national champion at the elementary-school level.

 When Jacobs was ready to begin his junior high school, the family moved to Jakarta.
 Jacobs was signed with UMS 80 Club.
 He continued to improve and joined the provincial team.
 In 1997 he was sent to Beijing to train at the Shi Cha Hai Sports School.
 By 2000 Jacobs was already being prepared to compete at the international level by the Indonesian Table Tennis Association.